 And if you want to trim the kernels from the cob, here’s my favorite method.
 Simply lay the cob flat on a cutting board and using a sharp knife cut the corn off the cob – after the first cut the cob lies perfectly flat.
 Finish by scraping down the corners to remove all the remnants!
 It’s easy and far less messy!

-So in lieu of digging a pit in your backyard, here’s a much simpler method to reach the golden sweetness of summer!
+So in lieu of digging a pit in your backyard, this is a much simpler method to achieve that golden sweetness of summer!

 Roasted Corn